PayFabric/APIs/Receivables/Sections/APIs/API/Invoices.md

 Export Outstanding Invoices
 --------------------

-* `GET /invoices/outstanding/export` will get all outstanding invoice on the PayFabric Receivables website based on the JSON request payload.
+* `POST /invoices/outstanding/export` will get all outstanding invoice on the PayFabric Receivables website based on the JSON request payload.

 Criteria Options
 -------